CH6832/theoretical-foundations/software-engineering-masters-training-materials/2nd-semester/software-testing-and-quality-assurance/summaries/README-summary.md

 ```

 #### **Continuous Integration and Delivery (CI/CD)**
-- **CI/CD Pipelines**: Automate the build, test, and deployment processes to ensure continuous delivery of software.
+- **CI/CD Pipelines**: These automated pipelines facilitate the integration of code changes and ensure that tests are executed every time new code is committed.
+Implementing CI/CD practices enhances collaboration, reduces integration issues, and accelerates delivery.

 **Python Example (CI/CD with GitHub Actions):**
 ```yaml